mienaikoe/ziyu/Chapters/3-2-Chapter16.md

   "Looks like you've made some friends," she said.

-  The maman immediately dropped the steel bar and tugged on the man's arm and they dashed away from the station as fast as they could.
+  The maman tugged on the man's arm and they dashed away from the station as fast as they could.

   "You're woefully unprepared," said Pomri.

-  "And you're woefully late," Mel responded.
-Pomri made no argument.
+  Melna was furious.
+"Those two need guidance not threats, Pomri.
+Their lives are already filled with fear."

+  Pomri suspended her disagreement and aimed her tongue elsewhere.
 "Who's this kaln?" she asked, giving the slightest glance to Linyu, "And what's with hae eyes?"

   "This is Linyu."